OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details a CSS-only solution to create an expanding card effect.
-The card expands smoothly when hovered, revealing hidden content with a subtle animation.
-We'll use only CSS, requiring no JavaScript.
-This example uses plain CSS, but could be easily adapted to a framework like Tailwind CSS.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+The effect involves a card that expands on hover, revealing hidden content with a smooth, subtle animation.
+We'll utilize CSS transitions and transforms to achieve this.

 **Description of the Styling:**

-The card utilizes transitions for smooth animation on hover.
-The main container has a fixed height, initially showing only the title and a small portion of the content.
-On hover, the height expands, revealing the full content.
-A subtle box-shadow is added for visual depth, and the content inside smoothly transitions with the card expansion.
+The card is designed with a simple, clean aesthetic.
+The hidden content is initially hidden using `max-height: 0; overflow: hidden;`.
+On hover, the `max-height` is set to a larger value, allowing the content to expand.
+The transition property smoothly animates this change.
+A subtle box-shadow enhances the 3D effect.
+We also add a simple background color and some padding for better readability.

 **Full Code:**